achtnullzwei/Doorman/docs/en/guide/automation/ring-to-open.md

 There are separate switches available, such as `RTO: Entrance Door`, `RTO: Second Entrance Door`, and `RTO: Apartment Door`.

 Additionally, there's a central switch called `Ring to Open`, which can control multiple doors at once.
-You can configure which doors are affected via the setting `RTO: Quick Toggle – Door Selection`.
+You can configure which doors are affected via the setting `RTO: Central Toggle – Door Selection`.

 #### General Configuration:
 ::: info Confirmation